irisnet/testnets/fuxi/FAQ.md

 4. What is a Validator?

-IRISHub is built as ABCI of Tendermint core.
-The nodes of Tendermint reach consensus by gossiping the voting messages with signature.
-The signatures will be
+The IRISHub is based on a consensus engine called Tendermint.
+It relies on a set of validators to secure the network.
+The role of validators is to run a full-node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
+Validators commit new blocks in the blockchain and receive revenue in exchange for their work.
+They must also participate in governance by voting on proposals.
+Validators are weighted according to their total stake.

-5. Who should be interested in running a validator node?
+5. How to understand different address formats in IRISnet?